microsoft/Olive/examples/llama2/README.md

 Requirements file: [requirements.txt](requirements.txt)

 ### Inference optimization with ONNNX Runtime with DirectML
-For Llama2 inference with DirectML on GPUs, pls refer to this [example](https://github.com/microsoft/Olive/tree/main/examples/directml/llama_v2).
+For Llama2 inference with DirectML on GPUs, pls refer to this [example](https://github.com/microsoft/Olive/tree/main/examples/directml/llm).

 ### Fine-tune on a code generation dataset using QLoRA and optimize using ONNX Runtime Tools
-This workflow fine-tunes Open LLaMA model using [QLoRA](https://arxiv.org/abs/2305.14314) to generate code given a prompt.
+This workflow fine-tunes Llama2 model using [QLoRA](https://arxiv.org/abs/2305.14314) to generate code given a prompt.
 The fine-tuned model is then optimized using ONNX Runtime Tools.
 Performs optimization pipeline:
 - GPU, FP16: *Pytorch Model -> Fine-tuned Pytorch Model -> Onnx Model -> Transformers Optimized Onnx Model fp16 -> Extract Adapter*
 <!-- TODO(jambayk): check if bnb quantization works between different adapters -->